domotz/power_bi_domotz/README.md

 transformation (expanding nested objects, data conversion) before being usable from Power BI visualization tools.

 ### Build requirements
-Building the project requires Visual Studio and the Power Query SDK (https://marketplace.visualstudio.com/items?itemName=Dakahn.PowerQuerySDK).
+Building the project requires Visual Studio and the [Power Query SDK](https://marketplace.visualstudio.com/items?itemName=Dakahn.PowerQuerySDK).

 ### Disclaimer
 Please note that this is a beta version of the Power BI Domotz Connector which is